trr266/treat/README.md

 1. Create a virtual environment for the project.
 You can do this by running `python3 -m venv .venv` in the terminal.
 This will create a virtual environment in the `.venv` directory.
 You can activate the virtual environment by running `source .venv/bin/activate` on MacOS or Linux or `.\.venv\Scripts\activate` on Windows.
 You can deactivate the virtual environment by running `deactivate`.
 2. With an active virtual environment, you can install the required packages by running `pip install -r requirements.txt` in the terminal.
 This will install the required Python packages for the project.
 3. Copy the file `_secrets.env` to `secrets.env` in the project main directory.
 Edit it by adding your WRDS credentials.
-4. Run ‘make all’ via the terminal.
+4. Run `make all` via the terminal.
 This will partly use the R code and the Python code to demonstrate the mixed programming workflow.
 Alternatively, you can also run `make all -f Makefile_python` to only use the Python code base or run `make all -f Makefile_R` to build only based on R.
 5. Eventually, you will be greeted with two files in the output directory: `treat_paper.pdf` and `treat_presentation.pdf`.
 Congratulations!
 You have successfully used an open science resource and reproduced our “analysis”.
 Now modify it and make it your own project!

 ## OK.
 That was fun.
 Bot how should I use the repo now?